mddos/MicroRuleEngine/README.md

 MicroRuleEngine is a single file rule engine
 ============================================

+#### Fork of Fork Note:
+   I have a usecase where the value being evaluated is another field in the object and not an absolute value.
+I also wanted a simplier non empty string data check.
+This is to support an inhouse rules wizzard.

 #### Fork Note:
 On this fork, I've added a new API, since the original is rather unwieldy.
 With the new API, the Rule defined below in `ConditionalLogic()` can be written as:
 ```csharp